 Expatriates working in Australia tend to appreciate the down-to-earth approach to business, fairness and efficiency in the workplace, as well as the healthy work-life balance.
 All of these make time spent working in Australia a pleasant experience for expats new and old.

 Regional differences in the way business is conducted are not uncommon.
-People working in Australia’s largest cities, Sydney and Melbourne, are often said to have a more conservative and formal approach to business than their colleagues in Perth, for example.
-In general, however, the workplace is probably less formal and hierarchical than what you are accustomed to.
+People working in Australia’s largest cities, Sydney and Melbourne, are often said to have a more conservative and formal approach to business than their colleagues in Perth.
+In general, the workplace is probably less formal and hierarchical than what you are accustomed to.
 You may find a higher value is more often placed on individual input and performance rather than seniority in Australia’s business world.

 Before you start your job in Australia, you should apply for a tax file number (TFN).
 This can be done online via the Australian Taxation Office (ATO) website.
-Every citizen, permanent migrant, or a short-term resident (including overseas students) who want to begin working in Australia needs this unique number for tax reasons and other administrative purposes.
+Every citizen, permanent migrant, or a short-term resident (including overseas students) who wants to start working in Australia needs this unique number for tax reasons and other administrative purposes.

 In general, temporary residents are not entitled to any benefits.
 Even those residing in Australia on permanent visas usually need to live in the country for several years to claim government aid.
 This waiting period does not affect permanent migrants’ entitlement to family tax breaks and Medicare support.